Scarface (1932 film): Censorship

-Scarface was produced and filmed during Pre-Code era of Hollywood, which spanned from 1930 to 1934.
-The Pre-Code era is characterized by its informal and haphazard screening and regulation of film content, before the establishment of the Production Code Administration (PCA) on July 1, 1934.
+Scarface was produced and filmed during the pre-Code era of Hollywood, which spanned from 1930 to 1934.
+The pre-Code era is characterized by its informal and haphazard screening and regulation of film content, before the establishment of the Production Code Administration (PCA) on July 1, 1934.
 Before the influence of the PCA, censorship was overseen by the Motion Pictures Producers and Distributors of America (MPPDA).
 In 1930, Will Hays, the chairman of the MPPDA, attempted to regulate the content of movies; the MPPDA became known as the Hays Office.
-The goal of the Hays Office was to censor nudity, sexuality, drug use and crime.
-More specific to Scarface, the Hays Office wanted to avoid the sympathetic portrayal of crime by either showing criminals recognizing the error of their ways or showing criminals get punished.
+The goal of the Hays Office was to censor nudity, sexuality, drug use, and crime.
+More specific to Scarface, the Hays Office wanted to avoid the sympathetic portrayal of crime by either showing criminals recognizing the error of their ways or showing criminals getting punished.
 The Hays Office, however, did not have authority to remove material from a film until the MPPDA officially pledged to adhere to the Production Code in 1934, so they relied on delaying film release and lobbying to remove scenes or prevent movies from being produced.
-Films evaded the Hays Office by adding extremely suggestive scenes so they could remove them and satisfy the Hays Office enough that they wouldn't notice the lesser immoralities that remained in the film.
+Films evaded the Hays Office by adding extremely suggestive scenes so they could remove them and satisfy the Hays Office enough that they would overlook the lesser immoralities that remained in the film.

-J.E.
-Smyth described Scarface as "one of the most highly censored films in Hollywood history."
+J. E. Smyth described Scarface as "one of the most highly censored films in Hollywood history".
 Howard Hawks believed the Hays Office had personal vendettas against the movie, while Hughes believed the censorship was due to "ulterior and political motives" of corrupt politicians.
-However, James Wingate of the New York censor boards rebutted that Hughes was preoccupied with "box office publicity" in producing the film.
+However, James Wingate of the New York censor boards rebutted that Hughes was preoccupied with "box-office publicity" in producing the film.
 After repeated demands for a script rewrite from the Hays Office, Hughes ordered Hawks to shoot the film: "Screw the Hays Office, make it as realistic, and grisly as possible."
 The Hays Office was outraged by Scarface when they screened it.
-According to the Hays Office, Scarface violated the Code, because the film elicited sympathy for Muni's character and it revealed to youth a successful method of crime.
-The Hays office called for scenes to be deleted, scenes to be added to condemn gangsterism, and a different ending.
-They believed Tony's death at the end of the film was too glorifying.
-In addition to the violence, the MPPDA felt an inappropriate relationship between the main character and his sister was too overt, especially when he holds her in his arms after he slaps her and tears her dress; they ordered this scene be deleted.
-Hughes, in order to receive the MPPDA's approval, deleted the more violent scenes, added a prologue to condemn gangsterism, and wrote a new ending.
+According to the Hays Office, Scarface violated the Code because the film elicited sympathy for Muni's character, revealing to youth a successful method of crime.
+The Hays Office called for scenes to be deleted, scenes to be added to condemn gangsterism, and a different ending.
+They believed Tony's death at the film's end was too glorifying.
+In addition to the violence, the MPPDA felt that an inappropriate relationship between the main character and his sister was too overt, especially when he holds her in his arms after he slaps her and tears her dress; they ordered this scene to be deleted.
+Hughes, to receive the MPPDA's approval, deleted the more violent scenes, added a prologue to condemn gangsterism, and wrote a new ending.